tobiasbriones/blog/math/swe/drawing/an-excited-time-drawing-mandala-fractals-today-2023-04-06/index.md

 I liked it a lot, the shapes, the colors, the experience, it was lovely.

+I also learned about what particularly "mandala fractals" are since they're a specific type of mandala drawings that use fractals and are created using computer graphics, so it's convenient for me to work with them, because of the fractal and computing part they consist of.

 Right now, I'm not providing source code or projects regarding these drawings, but a lot is coming to Repsymo and MathSwe.